 AP VoteCast: Wisconsin voters sour on state of nation

-Voters in Wisconsin made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in Wisconsin made their pick for president while holding negative views about the country’s direction and economy, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Wisconsin voters said the U.S. is on the right track and 62% of voters said it is headed in the wrong direction.
+The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation struggles with a once-in-a-century pandemic and a deep economic downturn.
+AP VoteCast found that nearly 4 in 10 Wisconsin voters said the U.S. is on the right track and 6 in 10 voters said it is headed in the wrong direction.

-Up for grabs in the state: Ten electoral votes, a key piece of the once solidly Democratic voting “Blue Wall” of Midwest and Great Lakes states that Trump won last election by less than 23,000 voters, or about 1%.
-It was the first time a Republican presidential candidate had won the state in over two decades.

-Democrats are hoping to build on midterm victories two years ago when they ousted a Republican governor and held onto a Senate seat up for re-election.

 FACING THE PANDEMIC

+Wisconsin has the nation's third highest number of coronavirus cases per capita and its death toll recently topped 2,000.

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans, and cases are surging in Wisconsin.
-Overall, 15% of voters said the virus in the U.S. is completely or mostly under control, and 25% said it’s somewhat under control.
-Fifty-nine percent of voters think the coronavirus is not at all under control in this country.
+Overall, more than 1 in 10 voters said the virus in the U.S. is completely or mostly under control, and about one quarter said it’s somewhat under control.
+About 6 in 10 voters think the coronavirus is not at all under control in this country.

 Eric Engstrom, a 31-year-old investment analyst in Madison, Wisconsin, who voted by mail for Biden, said the virus is the most immediate threat facing the nation.